 Why Is It a Noxious Weed?

-This species is very difficult to control once established and is a threat to our natural areas, including subalpine meadows.
+Bighead knapweed is very difficult to control once established and is a threat to our natural areas, including subalpine meadows.
 As a Class A noxious weed, eradication of bighead knapweed is required in Washington.

 How would I identify it?

 It is the tallest knapweed in Washington, growing 19 inches to 5.6 feet in height.
 It is a tap-rooted perennial that typically grows a rosette (cluster of radiating leaves at ground level) the first year and flowering stems the following years.

 Solitary flower heads are globe-shaped and range 1 to 3 inches in diameter.
 Bracts at the base of the flower head are light green to tan and have thin, papery, fringed margins.
 Lower bracts may have weak spine tips.
 Flowers are yellow.

 Leaves are alternate, may have hairs, gland-dotted and with lower leaves having a stalk and upper stalkless.
 Leaves become smaller moving up stem.
 Shape varies, narrow and wider above the middle to narrowly egg-shaped.
 Edges range from toothed to smooth.

 Stems are upright and either unbranched or sparingly branched, terminating in a single flower head.
 Stems may have some soft hairs.

 Brown seeds are 0.27 to 0.31 inches (7 to 8 mm) long with flattened bristles on one end.

 Where does it grow?

 It grows in open grassy areas such as fields and pastures.
 Please click here to see a county level distribution map of bighead knapweed in Washington.